tddycks/best-of-tokyo-cli-gem/NOTES.md

-Steps to Create My First CLI Gem - Best of Tokyo
+Steps to Create My First CLI Gem - The Best of Tokyo

 1. Create Gem with Bundler
 2. Make sure dependecies are working for newly created files